Dry vs. Dehydrated Skin: Understanding the Difference for Healthier, Happier Skin

 - Airplane travel: the dry air pulls moisture from our skin

-- Age - slower production of skin cells and lipids
+- Age & hormonal changes lead to slower production of skin cells and decreasing oil production

-- Using harsh cleansers and synthetic fragrances can destroy the moisture barrier
+- Using harsh cleansers and synthetic fragrances can destroy your moisture barrier

 - Taking long, hot showers and baths or soaking in the hot tub

-- Cream cleansers wash away dirt and makeup without stripping our skin's natural moisture.
+- Cream and soap-free cleansers wash away dirt and makeup without stripping our skin's natural moisture.
+Avoid harsh cleansers

-- Gentle exfoliation removes dead skin cells, allowing your hydrating products to work better.
+- Regular, gentle exfoliation removes dead skin cells, allowing your hydrating products to work better.

 - Rich ingredients like shea butter, honey, rich plant oils and hydrosols can all bring hydration back into your skin, leaving it soft, plump and bouncy.